Zackyy1/Zackyy1/README.md

 ## My Skill Set

 Some are better, some are worse.
-If I was an animal, I'd be a horse.
+If I was an animal, I'd be a horse 🐴

 <table><tr><td valign="top" width="33%">